teunbrand/legendry/README.md

 <img src="man/figures/README-primitives-1.svg" width="80%" style="display: block; margin: auto;" />

-The gguidance package extends this guide composition concept beyond the axes for other types of guides.
+The legendry package extends this guide composition concept beyond the axes for other types of guides.
 In the example below we compose a ‘sandwich’: a central guide flanked by two others.
 Because our bracket is a primitive, it does not matter what aesthetic it displays and we can